-In Japan, the Trinity, as a term to describe this policy, soon fell out of use.
-However, it became popular again from the 2000s onwards in the context of development research, as a term to describe connections and similarities in development cooperation between Japan and China.
-For example, the international political scientist Ping Wang argues that today’s development cooperation by China is carried out through the same linkage of aid, trade, and investment as the Trinity in Japan (Wang 2012: 89).
-Moreover, it has been pointed out that, as the scale of development cooperation by China grows, it may evolve to be seen as the “Asian aid model” (Shimomura & Ohashi 2013:270).
-This is because the combination of government and private-sector funding represented by the Trinity, now implemented not only by Japan but also emerging aid donors such as China and India, has already proved effective as a policy to encourage the autonomy of recipient nations (Saidi & Wolf 2011, Shimomura & Ohashi 2013).
-This approach contrasts with the approach of aid donors in Europe and the US, which clearly distinguish between government assistance and private investment.
+In Japan, the Trinity soon fell out of use as a term to describe this policy.
+It gained popularity again from the 2000s onward in the context of development research as a term to describe connections and similarities in development cooperation between Japan and China.
+For example, the international political scientist Ping Wang argues that China’s development cooperation today is accomplished through the same linkage of aid, trade, and investment as the Trinity in Japan (Wang 2012: 89).
+Moreover, it has been pointed out that, as the scale of development cooperation by China grows, it may come to be seen as the “Asian aid model” (Shimomura & Ohashi 2013:270).
+This is because the combination of government and private-sector funding represented by the Trinity, now implemented not only by Japan but also by emerging aid donors such as China and India, has already proven to be an effective policy for encouraging the autonomy of recipient nations (Saidi & Wolf 2011, Shimomura & Ohashi 2013).
+This approach contrasts with the approach of aid donors in Europe and the United States, which clearly distinguish between government assistance and private investment.

-As described in detail below, the meaning of the Trinity in research such as these is vastly different from the meaning of the term when it was first used in the context of development cooperation in the 1980s.
-The existing literature barely touches on this transformation in the meaning of “the Trinity.”
-Examining how the term has changed, however, makes it possible to gain a deeper understanding of the differences in development cooperation between Japan and China that have given rise to different approaches to the concept, and to consider the significance of the Trinity today.
+As described in detail below, while the meaning of the Trinity in more recent research differs significantly from that attributed to it when it was first used in the context of development cooperation in the 1980s, the existing on this transformation in the meaning of the term is rarely discussed in the literature.
+However, examining how the term the Trinity has changed in meaning can lead to a deeper understanding of the differences in development cooperation between Japan and China that have resulted in different approaches to the subject, as well as better clarify the significance of the Trinity today.

-In this paper, I will attempt to tackle the question of how the concept of the Trinity was created, and how it has changed: to trace its lineage.
+In this paper I seek to tackle the question of how the concept of the Trinity was created, and how it has changed over time.
 First, I will focus on government statements and official documents to describe the nature of the policy of the Trinity formulated in Japan at the end of the 1980s.
 Second, I will use the literature in Chinese to reveal how the concept of the Trinity was introduced into China from Japan, and how China reacted at the time.
-Thirdly, I will describe the process whereby researchers came to focus on the Trinity and use it to describe connections between Japan and China, and analyze the reasons for this.
-My conclusion, simply put, is that, while attracting little attention in Japan in the 1980s when it was first used, the term “the Trinity” became a focus for debate with the rise of China as an emerging aid donor.
+Third, I will describe the process whereby researchers came to focus on the Trinity and use it to describe connections between Japan and China, and analyze the reasons for this.
+My conclusion is that, while attracting little attention in Japan in the 1980s when it was first used, the term “the Trinity” became a focus for debate with the rise of China as an emerging aid donor.
 In the process, the Trinity evolved into a term for the simultaneous implementation of aid, investment, and trade measures aimed at achieving a win-win relationship between the providers and recipients of development cooperation.

 2. The birth of the Trinity at MITI

 In 1987, the Ministry of International Trade and Industry (MITI) released The Present Status and Issues in Economic Cooperation (Keizai Kyoryoku no Genjo to Mondaiten), presenting the Trinity as a term for comprehensive economic cooperation comprising “aid, investment, and trade” (MITI 1987:2).
-This document (hereinafter, the “1987 White Paper”) is seen as the first official document related to the concept of the Trinity (Shimomura 2020:137, Maruyama 2018).
+This document (hereinafter, the “1987 White Paper”) is considered the first official document related to the concept of the Trinity (Shimomura 2020:137, Maruyama 2018).